-The initial client on-boarding is a critical process for banks as well as their clients.
+The initial client on-boarding procedure is crucial for both banks and their clients.
 For banks, the efficiency and speed of the process can leave a lasting impression in the mind of the customer.
 It can dictate how amenable the relationship would be in the coming months and years.
 A cumbersome process can make the customer doubt the technical capabilities of the bank and its ability to service their needs efficiently in the future.

-For the banks too, the process is equally critical.
+For the banks, too, the process is equally critical.
 They have to follow very strict internal and external guidelines and ensure complete and total compliance.
-Any slippages can cause massive reputational and even financial and legal damages.
+Any errors can result in substantial reputational, financial, and legal harm.
 Yet, they must also ensure that the process is smooth and effortless for the clients.
-Any delays could potentially cause a loss of business and it’s not uncommon for certain banks to get stuck with a reputation for having an inflexible and cumbersome on-boarding process.
+Any delays could result in a loss of revenue, and it is not uncommon for certain banks to get stuck with a reputation for having an inflexible and cumbersome on-boarding process.

 It is in the context of these issues that we explore the fully digitized customer on-boarding process of eIDAS.
 We are guided by some of the findings of a PwC study on this topic, carried out on behalf of the EU Commission.